What does “tanjoubi” mean in Japanese?

 Definition and meaning of “tanjoubi”

-The definition and meaning are also simple and clear, I think.
-To understand this noun more clearly, however, let me explain its kanji characters in detail.
+The definition and meaning are very simple and clear.
+To understand this noun more clearly, however, let me explain its kanji expression in detail.

 Tanjoubi in kanji

-- bi – 日 (び) : a noun meaning ‘day’ in Japanese.
-Normally, this works as a suffix to add the meaning of ‘day’ to its preceding word.
+- bi – 日 (び) : a noun meaning a ‘day’ in Japanese.
+Normally, this works as a suffix to add the meaning of a ‘day’ to its preceding word.

-From these two parts, we can understand that the formed noun literally means ‘birth day’ in Japanese.
+From these two parts, we can understand that tanjoubi literally means a ‘birth day’ in Japanese.
 This literal interpretation is completely in line with the actual meaning.

-So far, I’ve explained the definition and meaning of “tanjoubi” together with its kanji characters.
-Then, let me explain how to use it through the example sentence below.
+So far, I’ve explained the definition and meaning of tanjoubi together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 ashita wa watashi no tanjoubi desu – 明日は私の誕生日です (あしたはわたしのたんじょうびです)